The prevalence (%) of past-year drinking among the total population, 2020/21 NZ Health Survey.

 Drinking in the past year, among 15-17 year olds

-1 in every 2 New Zealanders aged 15 to 17 years has consumed alcohol in the past year
+Around than 3 in every 5 New Zealanders aged 15 to 17 years (59.3%) has consumed alcohol in the past year

 This is a fantastic change to see - but we still have a long way to go as over half of all young people in this age group are drinking.
 The New Zealand low-risk drinking guidelines recommend that for young people aged 15 to 17 years, the safest option is to delay drinking for as long as possible.